sashaiw/robotkirby/README.md

 ### Install uv

 `uv` is a fast Python package and environment manager from Astral.
-Pick one method:

 - macOS/Linux (script): `curl -LsSf https://astral.sh/uv/install.sh | sh`
 - macOS (Homebrew): `brew install uv`
-- Windows (PowerShell): `irm https://astral.sh/uv/install.ps1 | iex`

 After installing, restart your shell so `uv` is on your `PATH`.